lmc2179/lmc2179.github.io/drafts/aa_tests.md

 Check for covariate imbalance between treatment and control

-Check for assigned vs unassigned users
+Check for assigned vs unassigned users. is it actually x%? does unassigned look any different than assigned?

 Measurement lines up across multiple sources